-Getting perfect seams when installing any moulding can be a challenge.
-Walls and ceilings are frequently out of square, and then there are vaulted ceilings.
-Don’t even get me started!
-Sometimes, even if you’re using my awesome crown molding templates, you still end up with imperfect corners.
-Not to worry, it’s so easy to fix gaps in crown molding with lightweight spackle!
+Getting perfect seams when installing crown molding can be a challenge.
+Walls and ceilings are frequently out of square, and there are vaulted ceilings to consider.
+Sometimes, even with my awesome crown molding templates, you may still end up with imperfect corners.
+Fortunately, it’s simple to fix gaps in crown molding using lightweight spackle!

-Note: This is for painted moldings only.
-If you have wood molding that you are going to stain, this is not the fix for you.
-Let’s face it, sometimes gaps happen.
-So for those times when your moldings don’t line up perfectly and you have gaps, lightweight spackle can be an easy fix.
+Note: This technique is for painted moldings only.
+If you have wood molding that you intend to stain, this fix isn’t suitable.
+Gaps can occur, and during those times when your moldings don’t align perfectly, lightweight spackle is an effortless solution to fix gaps in crown molding.

 Now paint your moldings and watch that ugly gap disappear!
 Is it perfect?
 NO. But it’s pretty darn good.
 Especially since no one is going to be looking at your molding with a telephoto lens.